 -Community service work in local schools, hospitals, orphanages, and with a local women's group.

-Accommodations: At both camps, students sleep in thatched-roof bandas, with a main building, or chumba, which houses a dining room, kitchen, classroom, and library.
+Accommodations: Students sleep in thatched-roof bandas, with a main building, or chumba, which houses a dining room, kitchen, classroom, and library.
 Additional facilities include a duka (shop), bathrooms, and showers.

 Dates: Fall or Spring.
 Fall semester runs from mid-September to mid-December.
 Spring semester runs from late January/early February to early May.